AndrewRucker/ML-Projects/README.md

 # ML-Projects
-Repo for the machine learning projects/exercises that I create out of interest and desire to improve my competency with machine learning (mainly in python).
+Repo for the machine learning projects/exercises that I create out of interest and desire to improve my competency with machine learning (mainly in python utilizing jupyter notebooks).